DISCUSS - European Platform for Communities of practice in Lofelong Learning

 - to scaffold collaboration and mutual learning across communities of practice (CoPs)

 DISCUSS built on a participatory approach, which ensured active involvement of the major target groups, and a complementary learning approach, based on the concept of expansive learning, which allows for scaffolding collaboration and learning across different CoPs.
-The project to this purpose will build on the concept of boundary objects and third spaces (Engström 2001.)
+The project was informed by the concept of boundary objects and third spaces (Engström 2001.)

-As for the design, the seven principles for cultivating communities of practice were adopted (Wenger 1998): 1.
+It was designed according to the seven principles for cultivating communities of practice (Wenger 1998): 1.
 Design for evolution, 2.
 Open dialogue between inside and outside perspectives, 3.
 Inviting different levels of participation, 4.
 Development of both public and private community spaces, 5.
 Focus on value, 6.
 Combination of familiarity and excitement, 7.
 Creating a rhythm for the community.

 Engeström, Y. (2001) Expansive learning at work: toward an activity theoretical reconceptualisation, Journal of Education and Work, 14(1), 133–156.